Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Method

-The preparation of the Hamiltonian depends on the specific measurement scheme the players decide on.
+The preparation of the Hamiltonian depends on the specific measurement scheme the players decide on, which depend on the game.
 Later, we outline a method for constructing a Hamiltonian from arbitrary game rules $\lambda$ and measurements $\{\cl{M}_{a|q}\}$.

 The optimal shared state is prepared in the first phase using any VQE procedure $VQE(\cdot)$.
-Here, we choose ADAPT-VQE \cite{grimsley2019adaptive} because it generates compact variational circuits for use on near-term quantum hardware, but any other solver can also be used.
-The reference state $\ket{\psi_{0}}$ can be a classical (product) state, e.g. $\ket{0}$, $\ket{+}$.
+Here, we choose ADAPT-VQE \cite{grimsley2019adaptive} because it generates compact variational circuits for use on near-term quantum hardware, but any other solver can also be used (see \ref{app: vqe}).
+The reference state $\ket{\psi_{0}}$ can be a product state, e.g. $\ket{0}$, $\ket{+}$.
 We choose a qubit operator pool consisting of all possible Pauli strings $P$ acting on the entire system.
-The operators added to the state take the form $e^{i\theta P} \rightarrow \ket{\psi(\theta)} = \prod_{j=N}^1 e^{i\theta_j P_j}\ket{\psi_0}$, and they are capable of generating the entanglement required to win non-local games, provided they act non-trivially on at least 2 qubits.
+The operators added to the state take the form $e^{i\theta P}$, giving $\ket{\psi(\theta)} = \prod\limits_{j=N}^1 e^{i\theta_j P_j}\ket{\psi_0}$, and they are capable of generating the entanglement required to win nonlocal games, provided they act non-trivially on at least 2 qubits.